orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 The Cyber Resilience Act (CRA) defines a new category of organizations, Open Source Stewards (Stewards hereafter).
 It also defines obligations for them that are different from those of other categories like manufacturers.

-This whitepaper will aim at elaborating on the obligations, restrictions, and penalties that will be imposed to Stewards.
+This whitepaper will aim at elaborating on the obligations, restrictions, and penalties that will be imposed on Stewards.

 From the elaboration on the legal text, we will outline the missing pieces / documents / procedures that Stewards need to have to fulfil their obligations.